humphreybc/uxdesignday/README.md

 ### TODO

+### For UXDD Wellington

+* Update intro text, location, price, etc.
+* Update metadata for Facebook / Twitter sharing
+* Update the link to purchase tickets
+* Update list of speakers and their images (at 2x for retina)
+* Update list of sponsors and their logos (at 2x for retina)

+#### General

+* Add new resources
+* Make the splash / home page responsive for mobile
 * Install Node on the server to do server-side compiling
 * Set up hooks instaed of using a cronjob to deploy
 * Set up Github Issues for tracking global problems / feature requests